tarantool/metrics/doc/monitoring/api_reference.rst

         ``age_buckets_count`` sets the number of buckets of the time window.
 It determines the number of buckets used to exclude observations that are older than ``max_age_time`` from the Summary.
-The value is a trade-off between resources (memory and cpu for maintaining the bucket) and how smooth the time window is moved.
+The value is a trade-off between resources (memory and CPU for maintaining the bucket) and how smooth the time window is moved.
         Default value is `{max_age_time = math.huge, age_buckets_count = 1}`